joshiemoore/snakeware/README.md

 1. Note the virtual device corresponding to the drive you wrote the snakeware image to.
 For this example, we will assume `/dev/sdc`.
 2. Use `cfdisk` to add another partition to the drive, after the snakeware partition.
-This partition can be any size, but you'll likely want to fill the rest of the drive.
+This partition can be any size, but you'll likely want to fill up the rest of the drive.
 Take note of the number of the new partition.
 This will be your "snakeuser" partition, where all of your scripts and data will be stored.
 3. Once you have written the partition to the drive, format the partition to ext4.
 For example, `mkfs.ext4 /dev/sdc2`.
 4. Finally, give the paritition the SNAKEUSER label, ex: `e2label /dev/sdc2 SNAKEUSER`.